 Many students with families choose to live in private housing.
 We recommend that you prioritise Nottingham Standard properties where possible.
-Please take care to prepare yourself for the 'right to rent' checks and landlords will be required to carry out on the immigration status of you and your family members.
+Please take care to prepare yourself for the 'right to rent' checks that landlords are required to carry out on the immigration status of you and your family members.

 If you are not able to arrange accommodation for your family before you travel to the UK we would strongly advise you to come on your own to begin with.
 You can then stay somewhere short term while you search for suitable accommodation.
 The University does not have any temporary accommodation suitable for families and staying in hotels can prove very expensive.

-Before signing a contract for private rented accommodation we would strongly advise that you have the rental contract checked by The Student Advice and Representation Centre in the Students’ Union, which is located in the Portland Building, as they will advise you about the terms and conditions of the contract and alert you to any potential difficulties.
+Before signing a contract for private rented accommodation we would strongly advise that you have the rental contract checked by Students’ Union Advice, which is located in the Portland Building, as they will advise you about the terms and conditions of the contract and alert you to any potential difficulties.
 They also produce booklets and information on house hunting in the private sector.

 At the University

-The University has a 50-place Day Nursery on University Park Campus.
+The University has a Day Nursery on University Park Campus.
 The nursery, which caters for children aged four months to five years, is open from 8.00am to 6.00pm, Monday to Friday.
-Students may be eligible for subsidised fees.
-There is also a University Play Centre and out of school term time there is a University Play Scheme and Toy Library.
-In addition, Busy Bees, a private organisation, also provides day care at The University of Nottingham close to the other university childcare provision.
+There is also a University Play Centre and out of school term time there is a University Play Scheme.
+In addition, Busy Bees, a private organisation, also provides day care at the University of Nottingham close to the other university childcare provision.

 For further information on childcare please visit the Child Care Services website.